 (Prerequisite: Junior standing or permission of instructor.
 May be repeated for credit with a different topic.)
 Topics in film offered in rotation and in response to interest.
-Course may be repeated with a different topic.
+The course may be repeated with a different topic.

 DFM 382: Experimental Film